How To Get Rid of Scorpions from Your Yard

 Check For Hiding Spots and Eliminate Them

-Your first step at getting rid of scorpions is going to be getting rid of any hiding spots where scorpions might like.
+To get rid of scorpions, your first step is to eliminate of any hiding spots where scorpions might like.
 This includes wood piles, landscape timbers, gaps in masonry walls, and rubbish such as trash and leaf piles.
 Additionally, pay close attention to any vegetation that might be touching the house or hanging over the roof and trim that back.
 This will make it more difficult for scorpions to reach the house and craw in through exhaust vents on your roof.

 Close Any Openings to Your House

-Scorpions are tiny creatures and so you need to check your home carefully to be able to prevent scorpions from entering.
-This includes checking gaps in doors and windows as well as places where the siding might have gaps around windows, wires and pipes.
-Make sure to seal any gaps you find with caulk or weather stripping and pay close attention since scorpions can slip through even small openings.
+Scorpions are tiny creatures and aren't always easy to get rid of completely.
+Because of this, the best way to get rid of scorpions is to check your home carefully and prevent scorpions from entering in the first place!
+This includes checking gaps in doors and windows as well as places where the siding might have gaps.
+Initially, you may think your homes walls are impenetrable, but as homes settle, gaps form around windows and points where wires and pipes enter the home.
+Scorpions are very clever and will find those spots where they can enter your home looking for shelter, water, and food.
+Make sure to seal any gaps you find with caulk or weather stripping and pay close attention since scorpions can slip through even tiny openings.

 Eliminate Food and Water Sources Scorpions Seek